Concordium/concordium.github.io/source/shared/net/references/transactions.rst

 ------------------

 The command to unshield an amount with ``concordium-client`` is ``account decrypt``.
-For example, an interaction to unshield 7 GTU on account B looks like the following:
+For example, an interaction to unshield 7 CCD on account B looks like the following:

 The command is: